Theraj4014/Candlestick_pattern_detector/README.md

 To use the Candlestick Pattern Detector, you need to have Python installed on your system along with the required dependencies.
 You can install the dependencies using pip:

 ## Project Structure
--candlestick_detector.py: Main script for detecting candlestick patterns.
+- candlestick_detector.py: Main script for detecting candlestick patterns.
--LICENSE.md: License file specifying the terms of use for the project.
+- LICENSE.md: License file specifying the terms of use for the project.
--README.md: This file providing an overview of the project and instructions for usage.
+- README.md: This file providing an overview of the project and instructions for usage.
--requirements.txt: File listing all the dependencies required to run the project.
+- requirements.txt: File listing all the dependencies required to run the project.
 ## License
 This project is licensed under the MIT License.